 ALGAEFUN with MARACAS is a constantly growing tool that will include new microalgae whenever their sequenced genomes are available.
-Also it has settle the bases to build numerous tools by other members of the laboratory that will for sure be a crucial toolbox for the microalgae research community doing systems biology studies.
-Definitely, ALGAEFUN with MARACAS has facilitated the progress of my doctoral as well as motivated studies of molecular biology of systems in our laboratory with important contributions to the field.work Since molecular systems biology has much to contribute to microalgae research, we hope that ALGAEFUN with MARACAS will reach the hands of many research groups and will be as useful to them as it has been to us.
-(DISCUTIR SI NO PEGA EN ESTO EN UNA TESIS)
+Also it has settle the bases to build numerous tools by other members of our laboratory aiming at generating an enabling technology for the microalgae research community doing systems biology studies.
+ALGAEFUN with MARACAS has been instrumental facilitating the progress of this doctoral thesis Since molecular systems biology has much to contribute to microalgae research, we hope that ALGAEFUN with MARACAS will reach the hands of many research groups and will be as useful to them as it has been to us.

 Chapter 2: Transcriptomic analysis of diurnal and seasonal cycles in Ostreococcus tauri